zachmay/inventorium/report.md

 been implemented as a series of automated integration tests, but there was not enough time to complete that.
 However, two popular Haskell testing frameworks were researched.

-QuickCheck is a property-based testing library [XXXX].
+QuickCheck is a property-based testing library [5].
 Relevant properties are expressed as predicates and QuickCheck randomly generates test cases, asserting that each of those properties holds.
 In the event that a property fails to hold, QuickCheck is capable of searching through the space of possible test cases to find a minimal instance that still fails.